-7. CONCLUSION
+7. CONCLUSIONS AND RECOMMENDATIONS

-The major problem usually encountered in the operation of the Angat Reservoir is to predict the inflows during the dry season.
+The major problem usually encountered in the operation of the Angat Reservoir is the forecasting of inflows during the dry season.
 It was clearly shown that the AR(3) model, for the monthly inflows from 1946 to 2008, was adequate and predicted low flows.
 A reliable forecast model is needed in the operation of the Angat Reservoir to help decision-makers evaluate different alternatives.
 The optimal management of the scarce water resource during the dry season would benefit users for water supply, irrigation, and power generation.

 When water is abundant, the resulting excess storage is just released to the river system giving minimal benefits to the various stakeholders or users of the water resource.
 The overall peak forecast error of 47% showed the inability of the model to predict peak flows.
 This inability to forecast maximum flows is a poor property of ARMA models.
-Peak flows are usually due to extreme storm events and are difficult to predict.
+Peak flows are usually due to extreme storm events and difficult to predict.

 In general, ARMA models are only capable of predicting low flows satisfactorily as seen from the results of the AR(3) forecast model fitted to the Angat monthly inflows.
 Possible refinements of the ARMA model can be achieved by including rainfall as an additional input following the ARMAX formulation.
+Applying the linear Kalman Filter for the Angat monthly inflows would probably improve the forecast.
 However, benefits from predicting the low inflows of the Angat Reservoir clearly outweighed the weakness of the AR(3) to predict peak flows.